IBM-Cloud/docs-services/services/Inversoft/index.md

 <!-- Include a sentence to briefly introduce the steps.
 Examples: -->

-To integrate your app with the service, complete these steps: -OR- To get up and running quickly with this service, follow these steps: -OR- Complete these steps to get started with the BigInsights service:
+To integrate the Passport service into your application, complete the following:

 <!-- Use ordered list markup for the step section.
 For code examples:
 - use three backticks ahead of and after the example (```)